 Traditional Merge Joins have a significant advantage over other join types which don’t require both tables to be sorted by rowhash of the join columns:

-Each data block of both tables is accessed exactly once (the algorithm slides down on each of the rowhash sorted tables), and it is, therefore, less sensitive to the size of available FSG cache.
+Each data block of both tables is accessed exactly once (the algorithm slides down on each of the rowhash sorted tables).
+It is less sensitive to the size of the available FSG cache.